Danielchf2006/RegressionTennis/README.md

 ### Exploratory Data Analysis (EDA)

 Scatter plots and histograms are created for independent variables against 'Wins', 'Losses', 'Winnings', and 'Win%'.
 It visualize relationships each independent and outcome variables.
+The script includes exploratory data analysis to help understand the data and relationships between variables.

 ### Prepare Data for Modeling